Venlo: Early history

-Roman and Celtic coins have been found in Venlo; it was speculated to have been the settlement known as Sablones on the Roman road connecting Maastricht with Xanten, but the little evidence there is concerning the location of Sablones speaks against this thought while there is no evidence in support of it.
+Roman and Celtic coins have been found in Venlo; it was speculated to have been the settlement known as Sablones on the Roman road connecting Maastricht with Xanten, although what little evidence there is goes against this.
 Blerick, on the west bank, was known as Blariacum.

 Documents from the 9th century mention Venlo as a trade post; it developed into one of the more important ones in the Meuse-Rhine area, receiving city rights in 1343, and becoming a member of the Hanseatic League in 1375.

 Because of its strategic importance, the city of Venlo was besieged several times.
 The most significant siege was that of 1702, carried on by Menno van Coehoorn.
 Consequently, Venlo was incorporated into the Generaliteitslanden of the United Provinces at the Treaty of 1713.
 After the Napoleonic Wars it became part of the United Kingdom of the Netherlands.

-In 1839-1866 Venlo was not a part of German Confederation, completely surrounded by its territory.
+In 1839–1866 Venlo was not a part of German Confederation, completely surrounded by its territory.

 World War II

 On 9 November 1939, two British Intelligence Service agents were kidnapped by the Sicherheitsdienst in what became known as the Venlo Incident.
 The incident was used by the Nazis to link Great Britain to Georg Elser's failed assassination of Hitler at the Bürgerbräukeller the day before and to justify their later invasion of the Netherlands, a neutral country, on 10 May 1940.

 Venlo had both a road and a railway bridge over the Meuse (Maas).
 The city was severely damaged by bombing raids (13 October – 19 November 1944) on the bridges at the end of the war.
 Allied forces made 13 attempts to destroy the bridges to cut the German supply lines and block a retreat of the German army across the river.
 These failed, and it was the retreating German troops who in the end blew up the bridges in an attempt to stop the allied advance.
 Allied forces liberated Venlo from the east, from inside Germany itself.

 About 300 people were killed due to those raids.
 The raids also cost Venlo a major part of its historical buildings.
 However, some old buildings, such as the city hall (the 'Stadhuis') and the 'Römer' house, survived the war relatively unscathed.

 Before the war, Venlo had a small Jewish community.
-In 1930 there were 86 Jewish people living in Venlo.
+In 1930 there were 86 Jewish people living there.
 In the next decade this number rose to about 248, because German Jews were trying to evade the discriminatory laws and growing hate in Germany.
 6 years after the end of The Holocaust and the first wave of Jewish immigration to Israel there were 32 Jewish people left in Venlo.